 will run the command every minute of every day every two (or N) months.
 Note that for days, it is every N days in a month.
 For months, it is every N months in a year.

-will run once every time Cron “boots up”.
+will run once every time Cron, i.e. the system, boots up.

 @reboot sleep 10 && command

-will run once, 10 seconds after every reboots.
+will run once, 10 seconds after every reboot.

 Many scripts will have an output.
-It can either be the intended output (stdout) or an error message (stderr).
+It can either be the intended output/standard message (stdout) or an error message (stderr).
 When an email service (e.g. SSMTP is activated, this stdout and stderr is what will be emailed to the indicated recipients.

-/dev/null to the end of an entry, stdout will not be emailed.
-Fore example:
+/dev/null, stdout will not be emailed.
+For example:

 0 10 1 * * command > /dev/null

 will run 10AM/10:00 every 1st day of every month.
 The intended output of the script will not be send to email (but errors will still be emailed).